About Zia F. Modabber

 Taming a high-stress environment

 Zia's industry relationships and reputation are tools that he brings to bear for his clients' advantage.
-He has deep experience in all forms of dispute resolution, from private mediations to high-profile jury trials and appeals and everything in between.
-His matters include cutting-edge issues, as in his representation of the former spouse of an R&B legend in a case involving the tension between state community property laws and the federal Copyright Act.
-And for Trent Reznor (Nine Inch Nails), Zia won a multimillion-dollar jury verdict and the return from a former personal manager of all of Nine Inch Nails' trademarks and other intellectual property.
+He has deep experience in all forms of dispute resolution, from high profile jury and bench trials, and California Supreme Court appeals to private mediations, and everything in between.
+His matters often include cutting-edge issues, as in his representation of the former spouse of an R&B legend in a case involving the tension between state community property laws and the federal Copyright Act, and another matter involving the tension between First Amendment and California’s consumer protection statutes.
+And for Trent Reznor (Nine Inch Nails), Zia won a multimillion-dollar jury verdict and the return from a former personal manager of all of Nine Inch Nails' trademarks.

 ⇣ Expand to read more